watchthehit/btfree/documentation/ColorSystemMigration.md

   - ✅ Migrated all gradient definitions to use `BFColors.primaryGradient()` and `BFColors.brandGradient()`
   - ✅ Updated all icon and text styling to use appropriate `BFColors` properties

-- ⭘ **BFButton**
+- ✅ **BFButton**
-  - ⭘ Update all color references to use `BFColors`
+  - ✅ Updated all color references to use `BFColors`
-  - ⭘ Ensure consistent styling across button variants
+  - ✅ Replaced custom color names with standard `BFColors` properties
+  - ✅ Added proper shadow effects using `BFColors.healing`
+  - ✅ Enhanced preview in both light and dark mode
-  - ⭘ Verify proper appearance in both light and dark mode
+  - ✅ Verified proper appearance in both light and dark mode

 - ⭘ **BFCard**
   - ⭘ Update all color references to use `BFColors`